 The project may begin during the summer and must be concluded during the spring semester of the following year.

 All award recipients are required to submit timely progress reports on their research, including a final report.
-Recipients must also present the results of their project at Research Days and at one of the events organized by the Cisneros Hispanic Leadership Institute.
+Recipients must also present the results of their project at Research Showcase and at one of the events organized by the Cisneros Hispanic Leadership Institute.
 Awardees are expected to provide a summary of their research finding to publicize their undergraduate research activity through the Institute’s website and social media.

 Please note that students may not receive more than one research fellowship award for the same project, nor may they receive awards for different projects during the same award year.